jraleman/cv/index.md

 `Jan 2011 – Jun 2011`
 _Full-time - Panama City, Panama (6 months)_

 > - Assisted in installing electrical systems in over 20 residential and commercial projects, contributing to a 15% reduction in project completion time.

 > - Maintained a perfect safety record over 6 months by strictly adhering to safety protocols, resulting in zero workplace accidents.

 > - Optimized work area setup and material preparation, increasing team efficiency and reducing downtime between tasks.

-> - Supported troubleshooting on 100+ electrical issues with a 95% resolution rate on the first attempt, enhancing customer satisfaction scores by 10%.
+> - Supported troubleshooting on 100+ electrical issues with a 95% resolution rate, enhancing customer satisfaction scores.

 > - Implemented an inventory management system that reduced tool loss, saving company budget.